Codecademy/docs/content/cybersecurity/concepts/cryptography/cryptography.md

   - 'introduction-to-personal-digital-security'
 ---

-A method of protecting information and communications through the use of codes that allow only the sender and receiver of a message to view its contents.
+**Cryptography** is a method of protecting information and communications through the use of codes that allow only the sender and receiver of a message to view its contents.
 In cryptography, an original message in plaintext is changed by means of an algorithm into something that is unreadable, known as ciphertext.

 ## Cryptography In-Use: